 What Matters Most: An Essay on the Eve of Chemotherapy

-by Frank Gaimari The house is quiet tonight.
+by Frank Gaimari This is a personal reflection of my journey with illness, written by me, Frank Gaimari, and shared in the hope of fostering connection, understanding, and resilience.
+The house is quiet tonight.
 There’s just one lamp on, trying its best to hold back the darkness, but honestly, it feels like the darkness is winning.
-Outside, life rolls on β€” cars pass by, someone walks their dog, and I can even hear a television down the hallway.
-But here in my condo, the silence feels heavy, like the house is … Continue reading What Matters Most: An Essay on the Eve of Chemotherapy
+Outside, life rolls on β€” cars pass by, someone … Continue reading What Matters Most: An Essay on the Eve of Chemotherapy

 The Final Bow: Celebrating the Radiant Life and Legacy of Bret Hanna-Shuford